Bulletin #2066, Growing Raspberries and Blackberries

 Royalty: Late ripening.
-High yielding, large, round, reddish purple fruit that is soft, with good flavor.
+High-yielding, large, round, reddish-purple fruit that is soft, with good flavor.
 Large, vigorous canes with thorns.
 Susceptible to root rot.
 May not be adequately hard for more northern sites.

 Plant raspberries early in the spring after the danger of severe frost is past (late April to mid-May).
 Do not allow plant roots to dry out before or during planting.
-Plants should be set at the same depth or slightly deeper than they were in the nursery.
+Bare root plants should be set at the same depth or slightly deeper than they were in the nursery.
 Spread the roots out at the bottom of the planting hole or trench.
 Firm the soil around the roots and water the plants.
 Potted plants should be removed from the pot and planted deep enough to cover the top of the root ball by about an inch.
 It is best to loosen the roots from the root ball, especially if they have become pot-bound, to encourage new growth to anchor the plants in the soil.

 Red raspberry plants are typically grown in a hedgerow.
 Crowns should be planted about 2 feet apart in rows that are 8 to 12 feet apart.
 Choose the wider spacing if you’ll be using large equipment, such as tractors, in the planting.
 Spacing rows too close together will make access very difficult once the canes reach their full height.
 The plants will soon send up suckers from the roots and crowns to form a hedge, which should be maintained at 12 to 18 inches wide at the base.

-Purple and black raspberries and blackberries only produce suckers from the base of the crown and will not fill out a hedgerow as red raspberries do.
+Purple and black raspberries and blackberries mostly produce suckers from the base of the crown and will not fill out a hedgerow as red raspberries do.
 For this reason, they are frequently grown in the hill system to get the most production out of individual plants.
 For this system, set plants 4 feet apart in rows 8 to 12 feet apart.